yahoo/elide/elide-standalone/README.md

 ### Modifying Data

 Notice that, when we created it, we did not set any of the attributes of our new product record.
 Updating our data to help our users is just as easy as it is to add new data.
-Let’s update our bean with the following cURL call.
+Let’s update our model with the following cURL call.

 #### JSON-API
   ```curl